When looking for a romantic partner, you probably have a mental checklist of questions. Some questions will be standard and provide a basic screening.

 Give the vendors a clear understanding of what is most important for you (experience, timeline, cost, etc.).
 This information will help them to be as competitive as possible and provide you with the best possible proposal.

 Let the vendors know who makes the decisions about the project and who is responsible for the RFP process.
 The vendors should be able to get in touch with someone from your company in case they have any questions.

-It’s like an elevator pitch.
-There is no need to write much, just a quick overview of your business, the required solution, and its main goal.
+An executive summary is like an elevator pitch.
+There is no need to write much, just include a quick overview of your business, the required solution, and its main goal.

-You may add any additional information if you think it will help the vendors to get a better understanding of who you are.
+Present your company.
+Share a bit about its history, mission and goals, provided products and services, and targeted markets.
+You may add any additional information if you think it will help the vendors gain a better understanding of who you are.

 3. Project Overview

-- Is it a project from scratch or a modification of one already in existence?
+- Is the project from scratch or a modification of an existing one?

 - Why did you decide to start this project?
 What problem are you looking to solve?

 - What is the target audience?

 - Who are the product’s competitors?